Scale Azure HDInsight clusters

 Scale HDInsight to three or more worker nodes

-If your clusters get stuck in safe mode frequently when scaling down to fewer than three worker nodes, and the previous steps don't work, then you can avoid your cluster going in to safe mode altogether by keeping at least three worker nodes.
+If your clusters get stuck in safe mode frequently when scaling down to fewer than three worker nodes, then keep at least three worker nodes.

-Retaining three worker nodes is more costly than scaling down to only one worker node, but it will prevent your cluster from getting stuck in safe mode.
+Having three worker nodes is more costly than scaling down to only one worker node.
+However, this action will prevent your cluster from getting stuck in safe mode.

 Scale HDInsight down to one worker node

-Even when the cluster is scaled down to 1 node, worker node 0 will still survive.
+Even when the cluster is scaled down to one node, worker node 0 will still survive.
 Worker node 0 can never be decommissioned.

 Run the command to leave safe mode

 The final option is to execute the leave safe mode command.
-If you know that the reason for HDFS entering safe mode is because of Hive file under-replication, you can execute the following command to leave safe mode:
+If HDFS entered safe mode because of Hive file under-replication, execute the following command to leave safe mode:

 hdfs dfsadmin -D 'fs.default.name=hdfs://mycluster/' -safemode leave